kvendrik/dotfiles/README.md

 ## Setup
 1. Clone the dotfiles to your home folder.
 1. (Optional) Run `./setup` if you'd like to use the home files `./home/*`, use the provided ZSH and Terminal themes, and/or want to install several (optional) dependencies.
-1. Configure the utilities using environment variables and source the `index` file:
+1. Configure the utilities using environment variables, source the `index` file, and add `./bin` to your `PATH`.

-> If you decide to symlink the provided `./home/.zshrc` file in the `./setup` step: you can create a `~/.rc-config` file to export these variables from.
+> The provided `./home/.zshrc` already sources the dotfiles and sets up the `PATH`.
+It also sources an optional `~/.rc-extra` file from which you can export the variables.
+The provided `./home/.zshrc` file gets symlinked to your home folder when running `./setup`.

 In your RC file: (`~/.zshrc` if you use ZSH):
 ```bash